Dentist Accepting New Patients: What to Expect, Costs & How to Choose a Private Dentist

 One of the most common questions patients ask is, “Are root canals painful?”

 Modern root canal treatments are performed using advanced techniques and local anaesthesia, making the procedure comfortable for most patients.
-You can learn more about how our specialists perform this procedure on our endodontic treatment page.
+Learn more about our root canal treatment.
+Most patients report pressure rather than pain during treatment.

 During the procedure: